 Here’s what you need.

 If you live in the UK, I have found Baldwins to be the best supplier as you can order individual bottles very cheaply, avoiding the need to buy in bulk.
 US residents may try Plant Therapy for 10ml frosted green glass rollerballs.
 Your local health food store or Whole Foods Market may also carry them.

 A plastic dropper

 This helps to accurately measure the amount of oil to add.
 Again, they’re pretty inexpensive and it avoids unnecessary wastage.

 A carrier oil

-Sesame oil is great for balancing Vata, an imbalance of which can cause anxiety and fear.
-That said almond, avocado or fractioned coconut oil will work just as well.
+Sesame oil is great for balancing Vata, an imbalance that can cause anxiety and fear.
+That said almond, avocado, or fractioned coconut oil will work just as well.